kalabakas/mailisting/README.md

 vim settings.py
 ```

-You are ready to run the app,
+You are ready to run the app, by default in port 8080
 ```
 python controller.py
 ```